Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Certificate-Signing.md

     ```
   </TabItem>
   <TabItem value="org" label="Organization Certificate">
-    Place your organization certificate in the configs directory so all users can sign without uploading their own:
+    Use a shared organization certificate so all users can sign without uploading their own.
+This is a Pro/Enterprise feature managed by an administrator; it is not available on the free self-hosted edition.

-    ```bash
-    configs/
-      └── keystore.p12
-    ```
+    An administrator uploads your own `.p12`/`.pfx` keystore (with its password) through the admin server-certificate settings, replacing the auto-generated certificate.
+The server certificate feature must be enabled:

     ```yaml
     system:
       serverCertificate:
-        enabled: false  # Disable auto-generation
+        enabled: true
+        organizationName: Acme Corp
     ```

-    ```bash
-    KEYSTORE_PASSWORD=your-password
-    ```

-    Users will see a "Sign with [Organization Name]" option.
+    Once configured, users can choose **Auto (server)** in the **Sign Mode** step to sign with the shared certificate.
   </TabItem>
 </Tabs>